KerDam/RemoteControlCamera/README.md

 ## Usage

-Start the server with ./run
+Start the server with :
+    python app.py

 Login on 127.0.0.1:5000 port (local machine)
 Username : agile